Onitsha: Early history

+Colonial rule

 Onitsha slowly grew to become an important trading port for the Royal Niger Company in the mid-1850s following the abolition of slavery and with the development of the steam engine when Europeans were able to move into the hinterland.

-Trade in palm kernels, palm oil, and other cash crops on the coast of the Bight of Biafra increased around this river port in the 19th century.

-In 1857 British palm oil traders established a permanent station in the city with Christian missionaries joining them, headed by the liberated African bishop Samuel Ajayi Crowther (a Yoruba recaptive) and Reverend John Taylor (an Igbo Recaptive).
+In 1857 British palm oil traders established a permanent station in the city with Christian missionaries joining them.

 In 1900 Onitsha became part of a British protectorate.
 The British colonial government and Christian missionaries penetrated most of Igboland to set up their administration, schools and churches through the river port at Onitsha.

 In 1965, the Niger River Bridge was built across the Niger River to replace the ferry crossing.
 This has helped to grow trade routes with western Nigeria and created significant economic linkages between Onitsha and Benin City and Lagos particularly.

+Nigerian Civil War

 The Nigerian-Biafran war brought devastation to Onitsha as the city was a major theatre of war for forces entering Biafra from the western front.
 The subsequent oil boom years of the 1970s and early 1980s witnessed a huge influx of immigrants into the city.
 The result has been hastily constructed and haphazard building which has created a huge number of slums.